FadhilPM/tp/docs/DeveloperGuide.md

 * 1a.
 Artist specifies a filename consisting of recognised characters without an extension.
   * 1a1.
 ArtHive appends '.json' to the filename.
   * 1a2.
-ArtHive save contact(s) based on the filename.
+ArtHive saves contact(s) based on the filename.

     Use case resumes at step 3.

 * 1b.
-Artist did not specify a filename.
+Artist does not specify a filename.
   * 1b1.
-ArtHive save contact(s) to the default filename of 'arthive.json'.
+ArtHive saves contact(s) to the default filename of 'arthive.json'.

     Use case resumes at step 3.